The Girl on a Motorcycle: Critical response

+The Radio Times Guide to Films gave the film three out of five stars, writing: "This quintessential 1960s movie catches Marianne Faithfull on the cusp between beauty and seedy decline.
+She is required to do little more than sneer, pout and wrap her leather-encased limbs around said bike, but this image alone reduced a generation of males to pop-eyed slavering wrecks.
+The plot is as wafer thin but, with its gallery of cinematic icons of the day, the movie is still a delicious-looking curiosity."

 Home media releases

 The Girl on a Motorcycle was released on VHS in 1998 and DVD in 1999 by Starz/Anchor Bay.
-A remastered edition on DVD and Blu-ray Disc was released in 2012 by Jezebel.
+A remastered edition on DVD and Blu-ray was released in 2012 by Jezebel.
 Both versions contain the same film material, commentary by director Jack Cardiff, and original theatrical trailer.
 However, the earlier version is approximately 91 minutes long, while the later, remastered version, is approximately 88 minutes long.
 This time discrepancy is due to the earlier version playing at a slightly slower speed.
+A 4K restoration was released on Blu-ray on 13 December 2022 by Kino Lorber.